Codecademy/docs/content/cpp/concepts/bitwise-operators/bitwise-operators.md

 ---
 Title: 'Bitwise-Operators'
-Description: 'C++ supports different types of bitwise operators that can perform operations on integers on bit-level.'
+Description: 'C++ supports different types of bitwise operators that can perform operations on integers at bit-level.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'